 - The Great Cocky Count (GCC) is an annual citizen science survey for three threatened black-cockatoos in the southwest of Western Australia (WA).
-Volunteers are allocated to a known or potential roost site and use a standard protocol to record the numbers of black-cockatoos arriving at the site to roost for the night. - The 2018 GCC occurred on Sunday 8 April 2018.
-This year's GCC was the ninth consecutive count. - The 2018 GCC surveyed roost sites for Carnaby's, Baudin's and Forest Red-tailed Black-Cockatoos (FRTBC).
-All are endemic to south western WA and listed as threatened species under State and Commonwealth legislation. - An additional count of FRTBC was undertaken at 15 roosts in the Greater Perth-Peel region on Sunday October 14 2018 - This report builds on the substantial contribution made by previous Great Cocky Counts to our knowledge of black-cockatoos in the greater Perth Region and regional Western Australia.
+Volunteers are allocated to a known or potential roost site and use a standard protocol to record the numbers of black-cockatoos arriving at the site to roost for the night. - The 2019 GCC occurred on Sunday 7 April 2019.
+This year's GCC was the tenth consecutive count. - The 2019 GCC surveyed roost sites for Carnaby's, Baudin's and Forest Red-tailed Black-Cockatoos (FRTBC).
+All are endemic to south western WA and listed as threatened species under State and Commonwealth legislation. - This report builds on the substantial contribution made by previous Great Cocky Counts to our knowledge of black-cockatoos in the greater Perth Region and regional Western Australia.